Skip to main content

 Description

 This is definitely the tastiest discovery of the summer of 2025!
 All Brock!
-We took a deep dive into porchetta research and Brock ended up taking ideas from a few places…but the main outline is courtesy of The Meatwave.
-Pork belly, scored and lined with an incredible rub…rolled, tied, smoked on the Kamado and finally seared on the grill, this was crispy, juicy meat heaven – enjoy!
+We took a deep dive into porchetta research and Brock ended up taking ideas from a few places…the two main sources are The Meatwave and Recipe Tin Eats.
+Pork belly, scored and lined with an incredible rub…rolled, tied, smoked on the Kamado and finished in the oven, this was crispy, juicy meat heaven – enjoy!

 Ingredients